joshed-io/mongoid_alize/README.md

 - Supports polymorphic relations as of 0.3.0.
 - Custom callbacks and exposed metadata provide flexibility and extensibility (e.g. asynchronous denormalization)
 - Comprehensive test suite with dozens of examples
-- The [wiki](https://github.com/dzello/mongoid_alize/wiki), soon to be full of war stories and protips.

 Compatibility
 -------------